TykTechnologies/tyk-docs/tyk-docs/content/product-stack/tyk-pump/release-notes/pump-1.9.md

 <details>
 <summary>Added an api_id field so that GraphQL aggregated analytics will display correctly</summary>

-For SQL databases, the GraphQL aggregated analytics record will now have a new `api_value` field so that analytics will be shown in the Dashboard correctly.
+For SQL databases, the GraphQL aggregated analytics record will now have a new `api_id` field so that analytics will be shown in the Dashboard correctly.
 </details>
 </li>